Swamy-s-Tech-Skills-Academy-2026/az900-fundamentals-in-practice/SECURITY.md

 ## Supported Versions

-This is a personal learning repository for GitHub Foundations Certification.
+This is a personal learning repository for AZ-900: Azure Fundamentals Certification.
 As such, it primarily contains documentation and learning materials.

 | Version | Supported          |
 | ------- | ------------------ |